 (a) Represent the interest of the members of the ICC across Canada .

-(f) Each regional board of directors shall call meetings of the region’s members at least once a year, for the purposes of conducting business of the membership, conducting elections and fulfilling the general purposes of the ICC.
+(g) The board of directors shall call meetings of the ICC members at least once a year, for the purposes of conducting business of the membership, conducting board elections and fulfilling the general purposes of the ICC.

 SECTION 3.
 Terms of Office